 I'm continuing my series on strawberry recipes and besides strawberries, we start seeing another popular spring plant: rhubarb!
 For those who aren't very familiar with rhubarb, this is a vegetable that looks much like celery, except the color of it is red.
 It must be cooked before it's eaten.
 While it's not exactly an inexpensive food, you can purchase it fresh, cut it into small pieces and place in Ziploc bags for freezing.
 Rhubarb freezes great and will come in handy during the months when the fresh isn't available.
 I like having this in the winter whenever I would like a taste of summer!

 Rhubarb was often turned into a pie back years ago.
-Because it's so sour, you have to add a substancial amout of sugar to be able to enjoy it.
+Because it's so sour, you have to add a substantial amount of sugar to be able to enjoy it.
 When it's sweet enough, it's really good eating.
 But, here's an interesting combination: let's take strawberries and rhubarb and make "Strawberry-Rhubarb Pie"!

 You would begin with pie pastry, enough to make the shell and for the top.
 While the refrigerated pie crusts work well, I always like to make my own.
 If you would like a good recipe for pie crust, I did an article quite a while back on how to do it.
-This link will take you directly to the recipe and complete directions:
+The embedded link will take you directly to the recipe and complete directions

 The pastry for the bottom of the pie is placed in the pie pan first thing.
 For the filling, you combine white and brown sugars, along with some cornstarch and flour to aid in thickening.
 For additional flavor, nutmeg and orange juice go in.
 This is turned into the pie shell and dotted with butter.
 The top crust goes over it and it's into the oven.
 In about 50 minutes in a 400 degree oven, it's set to go!
 This is great served plain or with some vanilla ice cream on top.